ogomez92/hammertools/readme.md

  3. Load unpacked extensions, choose this folder.
  4. Press shift 10 or applications key anywhere on a website, it should work, either hit the h key to look for Hammertools menu or use the arrows.
  5. Choose whichever option you want to do.

+## Safari

+I think for now you will need a Developer account, sorry guys. tHere might be a way to allow unsigned extensions if you enable developer menu, but I don't know how to make it work for you because I have a developer account and I can just run in xcode, see if you can do it too.

 Original Readme follows.

 Sometimes, when something's broken, you have to hammer it into shape.